 I feel like a 16-year old kid again driving around in my beat up Ford listening to Texas radio.

 Thank you, Jace Everett, for your support of Gene Watson.

 About Jace Everett...

-Jace Everett, whose real name is Beasley, is a native of Evansville, Indiana but his father's jobs kept his family on the move; Jace spent his early years in Indianapolis, Indiana and St. Louis, Missouri before moving to Fort Worth, Texas at the age of six.
+Jace Everett, whose real name is Beasley, is a native of Evansville, Indiana where he was born in 1972, but his father's jobs kept his family on the move; Jace Everett spent his early years in Indianapolis, Indiana and St. Louis, Missouri before moving to Fort Worth, Texas at the age of six.